SciLifeLab/courses/ngsintro/1910/labs/filetypes.md

 If you notice that IGV over Xforwarding is excruciatingly slow, you can try to use the web based ThinLinc client instead.
 Unfortunately this requires you to have set up a two factor authentification (2FA) with UPPMAX, so it's something you can try on your own.
 [Instructions for setting up the 2FA at UPPMAX.](https://www.uppmax.uu.se/support/user-guides/setting-up-two-factor-authentication/) When you are all set up, go to the address [https://rackham-gui.uppmax.uu.se](https://rackham-gui.uppmax.uu.se) and login with your normal UPPMAX username and password together with your 2FA (described at the login screen).
 This will get you a remote desktop on one of the login nodes, and you can open a terminal and run IGV there instead.

 Once IGV is started, either using Xforwarding or the remote desktop in your web browser, we are ready to go.

 There are 3 files we have to load in IGV.
+If you are having trouble finding your files, note that IGV always starts in your home directory.
+Use the dropdown menu at the top to navigate to /proj/g2019015/nobackup/<username>/filetypes/

 The first is the reference genome.
 Press the menu button located at **"Genomes - Load Genome from File..."** and find your reference genome in **0_ref/ad2.fa**.

 The second file you have to load is the reads.
 Press the menu button **"File - Load from File..."** and select your **3_sorted/ad2.sorted.bam**.

-The last fie you have to load is the annotation data.
+The last file you have to load is the annotation data.
 Press **"File - Load from File..."** again and select you annotation file in **0_ref/ad2.gtf**.

 This will show you the reference genome, how all the reads are aligned to it, and all the annotation data.